sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 For this part, you need to configure your `HelloWorld` application, add an extra class, and a `manifest.yml`  file.

-1. Open `java-tutorial` directory in a console client, and execute:
+1. Open `java-tutorial` directory in a console client, and run:

     ```Bash/Shell
     mvn install